 The series was launched once again during late ’70s, once again emphasizing the aspect of simplicity and affordability.
 That means that even modern Les Paul Melody Makers follow the same pattern, featuring P-90S pickups dating back to classic ’40s Gibson and producing lighter single-coil output audio.
 However, the sound is still crystal clear with a low amount of hum.
 Most genres and styles are easily covered on this one, so no matter if you prefer clean or overdriven tone, the Les Paul Melody maker definitely has your back covered.

 Gibson produced its Les Paul Traditional Pro II with professional players in mind, so it goes to show straight away that we’re up for a top-level piece of musical equipment here.
-Below that beautiful finish, the electronics department was significantly upgraded, adding a 10 dB boost to eliminate any need for a pedal to deliver extra crunch during solo or lead parts.
+Below that beautiful finish, the electronics department was significantly upgraded, adding a 10 dB boost to eliminate an

 ’57 Super humbucker pickups are in charge of the tone quality and offer stronger output, as well as a broader frequency response.
 Coil splitting was also implemented, allowing players to put the pickups to different use depending on the needs they might have.
 In general, this is a serious instrument worthy of just as much props and kudos as every Gibson Les Paul model out there, if not even more.

 THE JAZZ INFLUENCE